 Martina is a Registered Clinical Psychologist and the director of Groundwork Psychology.
-She is originally from Germany, where she studied stress and burnout and worked with the Critical Incident Team and the Psychological Service for the Bavarian Police Force.
+She is originally from Germany, where she studied stress and burnout.
 Martina also worked with the Audi Accident Research Unit.

 In 2006, Martina immigrated to New Zealand where she worked for the Taranaki District Health Board in a variety of roles, such as the Adult Mental Health and neuropsychological assessment service.
 She also provided specialised services within the Maternal Mental Health Team where she supported women and couples in adjusting to changes after becoming parents.
 She was involved in developing the role as psychologist within kaupapa Maori Mental Health, providing culturally responsive therapy.